wjkaufman/bequester/log.md

 Made things more pretty.
 Still need to figure out independent scrollbars...

+Finished making things pretty for now.
+Now to do:

+- Add bulk import functionality, start looking at getting bequests into software
+- Other small features
+    - Click on person to go to person view, click bequest to go to bequest view
+    - More easily visualize _lineage_, show year only for dates?
+- Fix editor situation, create separate components for editors so logic/templates are cleaner

+All to do for another day though.
+I'm going to bed now.

 ### 2019-03-02

 Finished writing update functionality (I think), now moving on to create for bequests, person, holdings, in that order.